jordimas/gnome-shell-extension-arcmenu/README.md

 ##
 ### Top Developers
+##
-This section is reserved for those who have contributed a great deal to the project with their time skill and patience and a big thank you from me for giving back to the community.
+This section is reserved for those who have contributed a great deal to the project with their time skill and patience with a big thank you for giving back to the community with their selfless acts of helping "when they didnt have to".
+##

 :star: @[lexruee](https://github.com/lexruee/Arc-Menu)